JonCGroberg/roblox/docs/tasks.md

   - Type system limitations in Luau causing linter errors
   - Need to implement proper type casting for self references
   - Instance property access needs type refinement

+## Additional Completed Tasks

+- [x] Implement dependency injection for all services and UI modules
+- [x] Refactor UI and service modules for strict mode and linter compliance
+- [x] Add defensive error handling and debug logging to UI update code
+- [x] Ensure event-driven updates for all UI elements (currency, upgrades, etc.)
+- [x] Refactor GameScreen and FacilityUI for maintainability and extensibility